 - B. One-half day contribution to the Sick Leave Bank will occur automatically through payroll deduction during the first 60 calendar days of each school year or during the first 60 calendar days of employment each school year.
-In the event the Sick Leave Bank exceeds 5000 days at the beginning of a school term, the above one-half day contribution to the bank will be deferred, except for new members, for the school year or until such time that the days in the Bank number 2,000. - C. A member electing not to join the Sick Leave Bank will inform the Human Resources Office in writing within 15 calendar days after the reporting or contracting date, whichever is later.
-Anyone who is not a member of the Sick Leave Bank will not be eligible for awards or donations from the membership. - D. A member who was previously a non-member of the Bank may elect to join by completing and submitting the appropriate form to the Human Resources Office by September 30, and donating one-half day of sick leave. - E. Sick leave time assigned to the Bank shall remain the property of the Bank, and no donor shall have any further claim to donated days. - F. A member will not be reimbursed from the Bank for unpaid leave days until the application has been approved by the Committee and processed by Payroll. - G. A member who retires from the District may elect to donate up to 15 days of accumulated sick leave to the Sick Leave Bank.
+In the event the Sick Leave Bank exceeds 5000 days at the beginning of a school term, the above one-half day contribution to the bank will be deferred, except for new members, for the school year or until such time that the days in the Bank number 2,000. - C. A newly hired member electing not to join the Sick Leave Bank will inform the Human Resources Office in writing within 15 calendar days after the reporting or contracting date, whichever is later.
+Anyone who is not a member of the Sick Leave Bank will not be eligible for awards or donations from the membership. - D. Current members electing to join or withdraw from the Bank will inform Human Resources in writing during the annual open enrollment period of September 1-15. - E. Sick leave time assigned to the Bank shall remain the property of the Bank, and no donor shall have any further claim to donated days. - F. A member will not be reimbursed from the Bank for unpaid leave days until the application has been approved by the Committee and processed by Payroll. - G. A member who retires from the District may elect to donate up to 15 days of accumulated sick leave to the Sick Leave Bank.
 A rehired retired member who terminates from the District may elect to donate accumulated sick leave to the Sick Leave Bank.